Misha Angrist

 Courses

-Misha Angrist, Associate Professor of the Practice at SSRI, a Senior Fellow in Science & Society, and Visiting Associate Professor of the Practice in the Sanford School of Public Policy as part of the DeWitt Wallace Center for Media & Democracy.
+Misha Angrist, Associate Professor of the Practice at the Social Sciences Research Institute; Senior Fellow in Duke Initiative for Science & Society; Visiting Associate Professor of the Practice in the Sanford School of Public Policy

 In the 1960s, patients appropriated the language and tactics of the civil rights movement to advance clinical and research agendas.
 Today patient activism is evolving, leading to new solutions, dilemmas, and organizational structures.
 This course will examine patient and research participant activism and the ways it challenges conventional notions of expertise, amateurism, “human subjects protections,” and minimization of risk.
 Students will bring the tools of journalism, anthropology, humanities scholarship, public policy and community engagement/citizen science to bear on ethical and policy questions.

-How has landmark public health policy changed the health landscape in the United States and influenced the way we think about health care?
-How have cultural texts both registered these changes and sought to influence law and policy?
-What debates have played out in public discourse regarding health care policy and how can attention to language and narrative literacy help us to understand how the sciences, government, and other stakeholders rely on cultural narratives to shape it?
+How has landmark public policy changed the health landscape in the United States and influenced the way we think and talk about health as a social fact?
+How has cultural expression both registered these changes and sought to influence law and policy?
+What debates have played out in public discourse regarding policies that impact health and how can attention to language and narrative literacy help us to understand both the potential and the limits of policy work?
+This course will explore these interactions between policies that impact health in its social context and cultural expression, focusing on photography, literature, and film.

 Apply Now View All Cluster Courses